brophdawg11/remix-validity-state/README.md

 **1. Leverage built-in HTML input validation attributes _verbatim_**

 What ever happened to good old `<input required maxlength="30" />`?
-Far too often we reach for some custom implementation just to check that a value is not empty.
+Far too often we reach for some custom validation library just to check that a value is not empty (and potentially ship a boatload of JS to the client in order to do so).
 Let's use what we have readily available when we can!
 That way we don't have to relearn something new.
 If you already know some of the HTML validation attributes...then you're ready to use this library.

 **2. Share validations between client and server**